Asymptotic properties of Dirichlet kernel density estimators: Dirichlet kernels: definition and properties

-The reader can see that the shape of the kernel changes with the position $\bb{s}$ on the simplex; this is in contrast with traditional estimators where the kernel is the same for every point.
-This variable smoothing allows {\it asymmetric kernels} to avoid the boundary bias problem of traditional kernel estimators.
-Under mild regularity conditions, we will prove several asymptotic results for $\hat{f}_{n,b}$ in this paper: bias, variance, mean squared error (MSE), mean integrated squared error (MISE), mean absolute error (MAE), asymptotic normality and uniform strong consistency.
-The results are stated in Section \ref{sec:asymptotic.properties} and proved in Section \ref{sec:proofs}.
+Under mild regularity conditions, we will prove several asymptotic results for $\hat{f}_{n,b}$ in this paper: pointwise bias and variance, mean squared error (MSE), mean integrated squared error (MISE), mean integrated absolute error (MIAE), uniform strong consistency and asymptotic normality.
+The results are stated in Section~\ref{sec:asymptotic.properties} and proved in Section~\ref{sec:proofs}.